shangyuj/2200-messed-up/index.md

 ### Final Review
 We will do some exercise.
 ### Thank You!
 Shangyu really wants to thank everyone of you for making his Tuesdays and Thursdays something to look forward to.
-He is very grateful and wants everyone to know that.
+He is grateful for having met all of you and wants to wish you all good luck in everything you do.
 Also why am I writing in the third person?
 THANK YOU!!
 ## 12/10 Prepping for Final Exam
 ### Course and Instructor Evaluation